Consolidation of the Cuban Revolution: Sanctions and internal repression

-In April the first shipment of 300,000 tons of Soviet oil arrived in Cuba.
-Oil refineries owned by United States companies refused to refine the oil so the Cuban government nationalized the refineries in June.
 In July the United States suspended the purchase of 700,000 tons of sugar from Cuba, four days later the Soviet Union announced they would buy one million tons of Cuban sugar.
 In August the United States announced a total economic embargo on Cuba and threatened other Latin American and European nations with reprisals if they did not do the same.